Trump attacks McConnell as ‘political hack,’ says he will back pro-Trump candidates

 Trump-loyal Republican Party officials sought to send a message to the seven GOP senators who voted to convict the former president by pursuing censure or reprimand measures that are largely symbolic but reflect the deep loyalty that front-line party activists continue to have for Trump.

-Already two Republican senators — Richard Burr of North Carolina and Bill Cassidy of Louisiana — have been censured by their state parties, with activists demanding similar action against a third, Patrick J. Toomey of Pennsylvania.
+Already, two Republican senators — Richard Burr of North Carolina and Bill Cassidy of Louisiana — have been censured by their state parties, with activists demanding similar action against a third, Patrick J. Toomey of Pennsylvania.
 Many of the 10 Republican House members who voted to impeach Trump last month have been rebuked by local party organs.

-Democrats, meanwhile, moved to establish new avenues of accountability for the Capitol attack — and potentially for Trump himself — by drafting legislation behind closed doors to create an independent, nonpartisan commission modeled on the body that studied the 9/11 terrorist attacks.
+Meanwhile, Democrats moved to establish new avenues of accountability for the Capitol attack — and potentially for Trump himself — by drafting legislation behind closed doors to create an independent, nonpartisan commission modeled on the body that studied the 9/11 terrorist attacks.
 That commission worked for 20 months before issuing a landmark report detailing the causes of the attacks and sweeping recommendations for action to prevent further terrorist strikes.

-Following Speaker Nancy Pelosi’s announcement on Monday that the House would move forward with legislation establishing such a commission, the effort won the endorsement of two other powerful Democrats on Tuesday — President Biden and Sen. Charles E. Schumer of New York, the majority leader.
+Following an announcement Monday by Speaker Nancy Pelosi (Calif.) that the House would move forward with legislation establishing such a commission, the effort won the endorsement of two other powerful Democrats on Tuesday — President Biden and Senate Majority Leader Charles E. Schumer (N.Y.).

 But it remained unclear Wednesday to what degree the effort would win GOP support.
-Several Republican aides, speaking on the condition of anonymity to speak candidly about the debate, said that much would depend on how Democrats designed the commission and sketched out its scope.
+Several Republican aides, speaking on the condition of anonymity to talk candidly about the debate, said that much would depend on how Democrats designed the commission and sketched out its scope.
 House Minority Leader Kevin McCarthy (R-Calif.) said in a statement that any such panel “must be evenly split between both parties.”

 After a five-day Senate trial that put the case for Trump’s culpability for the deadly violence on public display, top Republican leaders appeared eager to turn to a different subject.

-McConnell, for instance, authored a Wall Street Journal op-ed that slammed Democrats as “fair-weather institutionalists” for criticizing his stance that a former president should not be impeached and tried in the Senate, while McCarthy took aim at the $1.9 trillion pandemic relief package Democrats are now muscling across Capitol Hill.
+McConnell, for instance, authored a Wall Street Journal op-ed that slammed Democrats as “fair-weather institutionalists” for criticizing his stance that a former president should not be impeached and then tried in the Senate, while McCarthy took aim at the $1.9 trillion pandemic relief package Democrats are now muscling across Capitol Hill.

 But Trump had other plans.
-Besides the personal attacks on McConnell, his 600-word statement sought to recast the 2020 election cycle — which resulted not only in Trump losing the White House, but Republicans losing the Senate majority — as a failure of the party establishment personified by McConnell.
+Besides the personal attacks on McConnell, his 600-word statement sought to recast the 2020 election cycle — which resulted not only in Trump losing the White House but also Republicans losing the Senate majority — as a failure of the party establishment personified by McConnell.

 Trump highlighted unexpected gains in the House and in state legislative races while putting the blame for the GOP’s losses in the two decisive Senate runoffs in Georgia squarely on McConnell’s shoulders for not embracing a call for larger stimulus checks.

 While Democrats embraced Trump’s late call for $2,000 checks, McConnell and Republican leaders stood firm on the $600 checks that had been negotiated across party lines.
-The larger checks were a “big winner for Democrats,” Trump said, before accusing McConnell of not doing more to back his unfounded claims of widespread voter fraud.
+The larger checks were a “big winner for Democrats,” Trump said, before accusing McConnell of not doing enough to back his unfounded claims of widespread voter fraud.

 “McConnell did nothing, and will never do what needs to be done in order to secure a fair and just electoral system into the future.
 He doesn’t have what it takes, never did, and never will.”